-BIS has amended the EAR to implement FDP rules specific to (1) Russia and Belarus (the "Russia/Belarus FDP Rule") and (2) Russian and Belarusian MEU (the "Russia/Belarus-MEU FDP Rule").
+BIS has amended the EAR to implement FDP rules specific to (1) Russia and Belarus (the "Russia/Belarus/ Temporarily occupied Crimea region of Ukraine FDP Rule") and (2) Russian and Belarusian MEU.
+On 23 August 2024, BIS further expanded the MEU FDP rule to also apply to "procurement entities" outside Russa and Belarus that are supplying the Russian and Belarusian military and intelligence sectors.
+This amendment included renaming the rule to the "Russia/Belarus-MEU and Procurement FDP Rule".
 The new FDP rules are very technical, but primarily impact non-US entities who source US content for further manufacture or incorporation into their products.
 The rules are designed to restrict the flow of wholly-foreign made items (with certain US content) to or within Russia and Belarus.